• About Me

 After using a chemical heavy duty cleaner, I wondered if just using vinegar and baking soda would be able to cut through the sticky greasy gunk.
 So, I poured some vinegar onto the top of one of the cabinets and sprinkled some baking soda on top.
 It immediately began to fizz and I could see some of the greasy begin to appear in the bubbles.

-1. Generously spray vinegar onto the cabinet tops.
+- Generously spray vinegar onto the cabinet tops and let this set for a minute or two.
 Sprinkle baking soda on top.
-Let this sit for a few minutes. *Tip – Do not pour vinegar onto the top of the cabinet.
+Start scrubbing while the vinegar and baking soda is bubbling.
+Once it stops bubbling, you just have ‘water’, so scrub while the mixture is actively bubbling.
+Another option would be to make a baking soda paste with just water and baking soda.
+This will require some scrubbing, but the baking soda will help scrub off the grime. *Tip – Do not pour vinegar onto the top of the cabinet.
 I did this and some of the vinegar seeped down into my cabinet and made a small mess.
 Use a spray bottle to spray the vinegar onto your cabinet tops.*

 UPDATE: I’ve had a lot of people asking me which method I prefer better, the natural or chemical way.
 Both methods clean off the grime very well using the plastic card to scrape it off.
 So really, it is up to you which method you use.
 The only real difference is that the baking soda way does require wiping down the cabinet a little more to remove the gritty baking soda.